chwilliamson/Vizregress/readme.md

 #Visual Driven Development (VDD)?
-This my  project where I use TDD (Test Driver Development) to develop units of code and behaviors when writing tests first.
+This is my project where I use TDD (Test Driver Development) to develop units of code and behaviors when writing tests first.
 You'll see that *Williamson.VDD.Tests* performs tests against *Williamson.VDD*.

 I use [SpecFlow](http://www.specflow.org/) as my BDD (Behavior Driven Development) tool to perform browser based tests.